 |Burger King||Contain Milk|

 |Popeyes||Contain Eggs and Milk|

-As you can see from the list above, there are fewer restaurants offering vegan-friendly onion rings than the ones that do.
-But don’t let that put you since vegan onion rings can be found in most supermarkets, as well as some restaurants.
+As you can see from the list above, there are comparatively fewer restaurants offering vegan-friendly onion rings, but don’t let that get you down because you can also find vegan onion rings in most supermarkets.